The Psychology of Avoidance: Why We Sabotage Ourselves and How to Break the Cycle

 In On Death and Dying, her seminal book on grief, Elizabeth Kubler-Ross famously wrote about the five stages of grief: denial, anger, bargaining, depression, and acceptance.
 However, these stages are often misunderstood—they’re not prescriptive or linear.
 Grief doesn’t follow a timeline or a straight path.
 It’s messy and deeply individual.

-Sorting through your mom’s belongings might feel like confronting her absence all over again.
+Sorting through your mom’s belongings might feel like confronting her absence again.
 Avoidance, like binge-watching TV, can be a way of protecting yourself from that pain.
 This doesn’t mean something is “wrong” with you.
-It simply means your grief is unfolding in its own way, at its own pace.
+It simply means your grief is unfolding in its way, at its own pace.

-When you feel ready, consider starting small—perhaps just one item or a single drawer.
-If possible, involve your siblings, not just for the task itself but to share memories and stories.
+When you feel ready, consider starting small—perhaps just one item or drawer.
+If possible, involve your siblings, not just for the task but to share memories and stories.
 Grieving is not something we need to do alone, and sharing the weight can make it feel more manageable.

 Here are some actionable ideas: